sebastian075/Mouse-method/README.md

 # Mouse-method

-moves mouse by simulating your mouse as a stylus
++ moves mouse by simulating your mouse as a stylus
++ works for fortnite and undetected for now